OISF/suricata/doc/userguide/rules/ftp-keywords.rst

 ftp.command
 -----------

-This keyword matches on the command name from a FTP client request. ``ftp.command`` is a sticky buffer and can be used as a fast pattern.
+This keyword matches on the command name from an FTP client request. ``ftp.command`` is a sticky buffer and can be used as a fast pattern.

 Syntax::